ailisp/flute/README.md

 ```

 That's all you need to know to define elements and generate html.
-Please reference the <api-reference> Section for detailed API.
+Please reference the [API Reference](#api-reference) Section for detailed API.

 # Motivation
 Currently there're a few HTML generation library in Common Lisp, like [CL-WHO](https://edicl.github.io/cl-who/), [CL-MARKUP](https://github.com/arielnetworks/cl-markup) and [Spinneret](https://github.com/ruricolist/spinneret).
 They both have good features for generating standard HTML, but not very good at user element (components) that currently widely used in frontend: you need to define all of them as macros and to define components on top of these components, you'll have to make these components more complex macros to composite them.
 [Spinneret](https://github.com/ruricolist/spinneret) has a `deftag` feature, but `deftag` is still expand to a `defmacro`.

 I'd also want to modify the customer component attribute after create it and incorporate it with it's own logic (like the dog size example above), this logic should be any lisp code.
 This requires provide all element as object, not plain HTML text generation.
 With this approach, all elements have a same name function to create it, and returns element that you can modify later.
 These objects are virtual doms and it's very pleasant to write html code and frontend component by just composite element objects as arguments in element creation function calls.
 Flute's composite feature inspired by [Hiccup](https://github.com/weavejester/hiccup) and [Reagent](https://github.com/reagent-project/reagent) but more powerful -- in flute, user defined elements is real object with attributes and it's own generation logic.

 # Limitation
 With the function name approach, it's not possible to support `div.id#class1#class2` style function names.
 I'm working on some tweak of reader macros in [illusion](https://github.com/ailisp/illusion) library to detect this and convert it to `(div :id "id" :class "class1 class2" ...)` call